roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

         nginx.ingress.kubernetes.io/canary-weight: "20"
     ```

 -   Header-based canary release: When the request header is `ack:always`, requests are forwarded to new Services.
 When the request header is `ack:never`, requests are not distributed to new Services.
-If the header is not ack:always or ack:never, requests are distributed to new Services based on weights.
+If the header is neither ack:always nor ack:never, requests are distributed to new Services based on weights.

     ```
     apiVersion: extensions/v1beta1